tkn-tub/ns3-gym/src/lte/doc/source/lte-pathloss-model.rst

 Okumura Hata (OH)
 -----------------

 This model is used to model open area pathloss for long distance (i.e., > 1 Km).
-In order to include all the possible frequencies usable by LTE we need both the standard OH model and the COST231 one; in fact, the standard one is designed for frequencies ranging from 150 MHz to 1500 MHz, the COST231 one for the 1500 MHz up to 2000 MHz and [paper] for the one at 2.6G Hz.
+In order to include all the possible frequencies usable by LTE we need both the standard OH model and the COST231 one [cost231]_; in fact, the standard one is designed for frequencies ranging from 150 MHz to 1500 MHz, the COST231 one for the 1500 MHz up to 2000 MHz and [paper] for the one at 2.6G Hz.
 Another important aspect is the scenarios considered by the models, in fact the all models are originally designed for urban scenario and then only the standard one and the COST231 are extended to suburban, while only the standard one has been extended to open areas.
 Therefore, the model cannot cover all scenarios at all frequencies.
 In the following we detail the models adopted.